wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 **5. FRUITOPIC LEVERAGE**

-Hardly immune to this growing chaotic urge, the traditional media is

-slowly emerging from its own terrible two's into the more adolescent drive

-towards real participation.
-Camcorder tapes and public access television

-have changed the way television looks and. behaves.
-We have come to trust

-the grainy, bumpy footage of Rodney King and Bosnia over the high gloss

-finish of staged press events.
+Hardly immune to this growing chaotic urge, the traditional media is slowly emerging from its own terrible two's into the more adolescent drive towards real participation.
+Camcorder tapes and public access television have changed the way television looks and behaves.
+We have come to trust the grainy, bumpy footage of Rodney King and Bosnia over the high gloss finish of staged press events.

 Always on the prowl for a new cult hit, and receptive to programming